 Patients already on a regimen of immediate-release VIRAMUNE twice daily who switch to VIRAMUNE XR once daily should continue with their ongoing clinical and laboratory monitoring.

-Discontinue nevirapine if a patient experiences severe rash or any rash accompanied by constitutional findings [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and Patient Counseling Information].
-Do not initiate therapy with VIRAMUNE XR if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of immediate-release VIRAMUNE (200 mg once daily) until the rash has resolved [see WARNINGS AND PRECAUTIONS and PATIENT INFORMATION].
+Discontinue nevirapine if a patient experiences severe rash or any rash accompanied by constitutional findings [see WARNINGS AND PRECAUTIONS].
+Do not initiate therapy with VIRAMUNE XR if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of immediate-release VIRAMUNE until the rash has resolved [see WARNINGS AND PRECAUTIONS].
 The total duration of the once daily lead-in dosing period should not exceed 28 days at which point an alternative regimen should be sought.

 If a clinical (symptomatic) hepatic event occurs, permanently discontinue nevirapine.
 Do not restart nevirapine after recovery [see WARNINGS AND PRECAUTIONS].

 Patients with CrCL greater than or equal to 20 mL per min and not requiring dialysis do not require an adjustment in dosing.
+The pharmacokinetics of nevirapine have not been evaluated in patients with CrCL less than 20 mL per min.
 An additional 200 mg dose of immediate-release VIRAMUNE following each dialysis treatment is indicated in patients requiring dialysis.
 Nevirapine metabolites may accumulate in patients receiving dialysis; however, the clinical significance of this accumulation is not known [see CLINICAL PHARMACOLOGY].
 VIRAMUNE XR has not been studied in patients with renal dysfunction.

 Dosage Forms And Strengths

-Tablets: 400 mg, yellow, oval, biconvex, tablets debossed with “V04” on one side and the Boehringer Ingelheim logo on the other side.
+400 mg, yellow, oval, biconvex extended-release tablets, debossed with “V04” on one side and the Boehringer Ingelheim logo on the other side.